-Multi-modal Service Requirements consisting of the following existing attributes are supported for the AF to provide specific information for a data flow of the multi-modal service and the AF can provide them multiple times, i.e. once per data flow:
+Multi-modal Service Requirements consisting of the following existing attributes are supported for the AF to provide specific information for a media flow of the multi-modal service and the AF can provide them multiple times, i.e. once per data flow:

-- QoS monitoring requirements for each data flow.
+- QoS monitoring requirements for each media flow.

-- QoS information and service requirements for each data flow, that consist of: Flow description information of the data flow and individual QoS parameters/QoS Reference as described in clause 6.1.3.22.
+- QoS information and service requirements for each media flow, that consist of: Flow description information of the data flow and individual QoS parameters/QoS Reference as described in clause 6.1.3.22.

 NOTE: The attributes for multiple data flows can be provided via a single or multiple AF requests.